-Most parents fear that having a girlfriend/boyfriend will hamper their son’s/daughter’s studies/work/ideals and ambitions.
+Most parents fear that having a girlfriend/boyfriend will hamper their son’s/daughter’s studies/work/and ambitions.
 You need to make sure that none of your personal and professional goals are being hampered because of your relationship.

-Try becoming more productive instead.
+Become even more invested in your future.
 Do all the things that you excel in and take up more projects if possible.
 This will show that your girlfriend is having a positive influence on you and you can balance your relationship with all your other chores.
 When you tell them about the relationship, they will see that they have nothing to worry about.
 If possible do drop on the line that ‘Racheal suggested I take up this additional course which may help land a better job‘.

 4. Tell your girlfriend about it first

 Tell your girlfriend that you are considering telling your parents about your relationship.
-Ask her whether she is comfortable with it.
-If she is comfortable with it and thinks that it is a good idea, ask her for suggestions.
+If she is comfortable with it, ask her for suggestions.
 She can give you advice on how to approach your parents and can even help you to prepare for it.
 You both can discuss what aspect of her personality will be most appealing to his parents.
 You two can find common interests between her and your parents and speak of those.

 Related reading: 7 things I felt when I met my in-laws for the first time

 If you stay in a joint family try and pick a day when you can have all to yourself.
 Ask them to listen to what you have to say and think about it for a day before they hit the phone and start talking about his relationship with their close ones.
 Request them that this is a personal issue within the immediate family and for a few days you would like to keep it like that.
 This way you will be able to suspend any negative judgments from their friends and relatives who have had unhappy experiences.